FAQ

 What kind of camera do you use?

-At the farm I used to use a very practical point-and-shoot (Canon Powershot sx130) that was super durable and great with taking a beating (the animals knocked it out of my hands several times)!
+In the early days of the blog, I used to use a very practical point-and-shoot (Canon Powershot sx130) that was super durable and great with taking a beating (the animals knocked it out of my hands several times)!
 My camera of choice for the farm now is my iPhone, and when I shoot the 'what I wore' segments, I use a Canon Rebel t3i EOS with a basic EF-S 18-55mm f/3.5-5.6 IS lens.
-In the end though, it is the photographer's eye that makes for the most beautiful photos - NOT the camera.
+In the end though, I have always believed it is the photographer's eye that makes for the most beautiful photos - NOT the camera.
 Yes, with a more expensive camera, good photo software, and better lenses I could have more control, but A: my budget does not allow for such pricey tools & B: as you can see with all of my farm animals, that iPhone produces some absolute stunning pictures.

 I get asked this a lot.
+It is now much easier to fit everything in without the 9-5 job.
+I create my own schedule now, driving dogs around and hiking with them during the first half of the day, and working the land at my place or working on prints the second half.
 I wish there were an answer better than this one, but the truth is, I am obsessed with organization and time management.
-I look at what I want to get done vs what I need to get done and I make lists and schedule in what needs to be done first and fill in any possible gaps with what I want to do (blogging, farm therapy (goat hugs and such), baking, land maintenance, time with my favorite redhead and my indoor animals, and thrifting).
+I look at what I want to get done vs what I need to get done and I make lists and schedule in what needs to be done first and fill in any possible gaps with what I want to do (blogging, farm therapy (goat hugs and such), baking, land maintenance, spending time with my animals, and thrifting).
 At the end of this process, pretty much everything I want to do is getting done and I still have room for random unplanned adventures ;)

 How often do you actually have to do 'work' at the farm?

-Well, every day there are small little piddly things like letting the animals out, feeding them snacks, collecting eggs, topping waters off, and closing them up at night, raking horse manure, however, there is a good bit of 'work' on a daily basis.
-The real work stuff like cleaning out the chicken coop has to be done once a month - more often in the wintertime if the temps are so cold that I leave them cooped up for warmth.
+Well, every day there are small things like letting the animals out, feeding them snacks, topping waters off, and closing them up at night, raking horse manure.
 About twice a week all year I clean and scrub the water buckets and refill with fresh water.
-The old or not-so-fresh water gets reused in the garden beds.
-In the spring and summer, the garden beds have to be weeded pretty much daily and can be done while picking veggies or watering, so I usually multitask in this area... on the off chance that we will get snow or abnormally low temperatures, I may have to prepare the coop (seal up with some poly wrap) and keep the animals closed up for a day here or there just to make sure they are warm.
-Oh, also once a month I have three goats that need their hooves trimmed.
-This is not fun at all.
-Misty and Eli cannot and will not ever cooperate.
-Even with treats.
-So it is definitely a small enough farm and garden that it can be maintained even with a full work week and other priorities - very doable for most people without children I would think if you are good with managing time...
+The old or not-so-fresh water gets reused on potted flowers randomly scattered around the property.... on the off chance that we will get snow or abnormally low temperatures, I may have to keep the animals closed up for a day here or there just to make sure they are warm.
+A rescue farm this size is very doable for most people without children if you are good with managing time...

 Do you want to eventually do photography for a living?